RobinXSI/LaserEmulator/README.md

 make laser_emulator_test
 ```

+The build was tested under Ubuntu 18.04 with GCC 8.2 and on Windows 10 with Visual Studio 2019.

 ## Usage instructions
 Using the command line interace execute following commands in the interactive shell of `laser_emulator_exe`:
 ```